Technical Assistance Panels

 Pre-Panel

 Upon receiving a completed TAP Application from the Client, members of the ULI NY TAPs Steering Committee and staff will review it and arrange an initial meeting with the applicant to understand and refine the assignment objectives as well as identify key issues.
-Decisions on whether the committee can accept the panel assignment will be determined within a month.
 Once a TAP agreement is finalized, typically, at least three to four months are needed to provide sufficient time to assemble a multidisciplinary group of panel members, compile briefing materials, and plan for the TAP.
 A private Client briefing to the panelists occurs one to two weeks prior to the TAP.

 Day-of Panel